Ministry Tools Resource Center - spiritual gifts, training, curriculum

 Leaders can have a great influence on the culture of the church because they are in a position to challenge people's underlying beliefs and assumptions and consequently affect their attitudes and subsequently their practices.

-The type of leader at the helm has the potential to bend the culture in certain directions.
+The type of leader at the helm has

 The challenge for leaders is therefore to get it right so they bring to the church or ministry organization the right motivations, ambitions, balance, involvement, methods, and unity that will yield a healthy church culture.